Did you know about Image Stabilization when you got your first IS capable lens? I sure didn’t!

 #2.
 Image stabilization doesn’t freeze motion.

-The purpose of IS is to let you shoot static subjects at slower shutter speeds than you could could otherwise.
+The purpose of IS is to let you shoot static subjects at slower shutter speeds than you could otherwise.
 It does NOTHING to help freeze the motion of fast-moving subjects.
 You need to use a fast enough shutter speed to capture the motion of your subject.

 Why is this important?